Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Greek philosophical schools aren't just ancient history—they're the foundation of Western thought, and you're being tested on how these thinkers approached fundamental questions about knowledge, ethics, reality, and the good life.
-The AP exam expects you to recognize not just what each school believed, but how their methods and conclusions differed.
+Greek philosophical schools aren't just ancient history.
+They're the foundation of Western thought, and you're being tested on how these thinkers approached fundamental questions about knowledge, ethics, reality, and the good life.
+Exams expect you to recognize not just what each school believed, but how their methods and conclusions differed.
 Understanding whether a philosopher trusted reason over observation, or valued inner tranquility over external achievement, reveals the deeper intellectual currents that shaped literature, politics, and culture for millennia.

 These schools also speak to each other across centuries, building on, critiquing, and transforming earlier ideas.
 Neoplatonism reimagines Platonism; Stoicism and Epicureanism offer competing answers to the same question about happiness.
-Don't just memorize definitions—know what problem each school was trying to solve and what method they used to solve it.
-That's what separates a 3 from a 5.
+Don't just memorize definitions.
+Know what problem each school was trying to solve and what method they used to solve it.

-Compare: Platonism vs. Neoplatonism—both prioritize transcendent reality over the material world, but Neoplatonism adds a systematic hierarchy and emphasizes mystical union rather than intellectual contemplation alone.
-If an FRQ asks about the development of Greek thought, this evolution is your best example.
+Compare: Platonism vs. Neoplatonism: both prioritize transcendent reality over the material world, but Neoplatonism adds a systematic hierarchy and emphasizes mystical union rather than intellectual contemplation alone.
+If you're asked about the development of Greek thought, this evolution is a strong example.

 This approach grounds knowledge in observation of the natural world rather than abstract reasoning about invisible realities.